-Bill Sharkey’s (Professor & Chair of Undergraduate Studies) research focuses on the use of intentional embarrassment as a social tool.
+Bill Sharkey’s (Professor & Director of Undergraduate Studies) research focuses on the use of intentional embarrassment as a social tool.
 He has studied why and how people deliberately embarrass themselves and others and what the consequences are for doing so.
 Additionally, Dr. Sharkey has continued research in two other areas of interpersonal communication: (a) the interaction patterns (both vocal and visual behaviors) of blind and sighted conversationalists and (b) cultural differences in the way people communicate with each other.

 Professor Sharkey teaches a variety of undergraduate and graduate courses that deal with interpersonal communication.
 He regularly teaches courses in conflict management, communication in helping relationships, strategic communication, interviewing and interrogation, and family interaction.
 He was awarded the Board of Regents Medal of Excellence for Teaching in 2006.

 Professor Sharkey is also active in the community; he provides workshops and presentations that focus on conflict, listening, and interviewing skills.

 Professor Sharkey is past editor (2007-2012) of Communication Reports.

 Ph.D. in Interpersonal Communication (Ohio State University, 1990).

 M.A. in Communication Theory (Ohio State University, 1987).